spotify/noether/benchmark/README.md

 # noether-benchmark

-This module describe benchmark for the noether project.
+This module describes benchmarking for the noether project.

 ## Run benchmark

-* Run sbt command to the top of the noether porject
+* Open an sbt shell in the project root:

            sbt

-* then localise the sbt project to the noetherBenchmark module
+* Then switch to the subproject `noetherBenchmark`

-        # Be localised on the noether-benchmar project.
         sbt:noether> project noetherBenchmark

-        # Launch all the benchmark..
+        # Run all the benchmarks..
         sbt:noetherBenchmark> jmh:run .*

-        # launch specify benchmark (CalibrationHistogram benchmark)
+        # Run specific benchmark (CalibrationHistogram benchmark)
         sbt:noetherBenchmark> jmh:run .*CalibrationHistogram.*

-### example
+### Example

         jmh:run -t1 -f1 -wi 2 -i 3 .*Calibration.*

-give something like :
+The output should look something like this:

     [info] Benchmark                                                       (lowerBound)  (nbBucket)  (nbElement)  (upperBound)   Mode  Cnt          Score            Error  Units